The Caswell Messenger

 The Caswell Messenger is an American weekly newspaper located in Caswell County, North Carolina, published by the Womack Publishing Company.
-The paper has been published every Wednesday for over eighty years.
+It has been in publication since 1926.

 The paper focuses on local news in Caswell County, including the communities of Yanceyville, Leasburg, Milton, Semora, Providence, Blanch, Hightowers, Frogsboro, and Ruffin, among others.

-The Caswell Messenger is the only newspaper in Caswell County, and the county's primary source of news for local government, local sports, and community news.
-The paper's News Editor is Debra Ferrell.
+It covers local government, sports, and community news, and a March 2023 article identifies Debra Ferrell as its news editor.